By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 "Mood/Affect Appropriate" with No Details

 "Appropriate" is a conclusion, not an observation.
-It tells the next nurse or the physician nothing about what the patient actually looked like or said.
-Always describe what you observed and quote the patient's own words for mood.
+It tells the next nurse or the physician nothing about what the patient actually looked like or said, and is open to interpretation.
+Instead, describe what you observed and use the patient's own words whenever possible.

 Charting mood as affect (or vice versa)

 Mood reflects the patient's subjective report; ask them directly.
-Affect represents your objective observation; watch their behavior.
+Affect represents your objective observation; as you watch and assess their behavior.
 "Flat" describes affect, while "sad" describes mood.
 Confusing these terms indicates a misunderstanding of their distinctions, which undermines the credibility of the entire Mental Status Examination (MSE).

 Missing SI/HI Screening in the MSE

-SI and HI screening must be documented in every MSE on a psychiatric unit.
-Omitting it is a patient safety gap and a survey-readiness risk.
+SI and HI screening must be documented in every MSE and/or assessment on a psychiatric unit.
+Omitting it is a patient safety risk as well as a red flag in chart reviews or legal proceedings.
 Even if the patient denies everything, document the denial explicitly.

 Interpretations Instead of Observations

-"Manipulative" and "noncompliant" are interpretations that assign motive.
-The MSE documents observable behaviors and direct quotes.
-Another nurse reading the observation-based version can form their own clinical judgment.
-The interpretation-based version just passes along a label.
+"Manipulative" and "noncompliant" are interpretations that assign motive and pass along a label.
+In contrast, the MSE documents observable behaviors and uses direct quotes.
+Another nurse reading the observation-based version can clearly understand what happened and it is not subject to interpretation.

 Inconsistent Order Across Entries

-Using the same order consistently enhances the scannability of your MSE and helps ensure you don't skip any components.
-When reviewing a chart weeks later or during a legal proceeding, a consistent structure simplifies comparisons between entries over time and highlights any changes.
+Using the same order consistently enhances the clarity of your MSE and helps ensure that you do not skip any components.
+When reviewing a chart weeks later or during a legal proceeding, a consistent structure simplifies comparisons between entries over time and also easily highlights any changes.

 Pro Tips

-- Use the Same Order Every Time: Always document in the following order: Appearance, Behavior, Speech, Mood, Affect, Thought Process, Thought Content, Cognition, Insight, Judgment.
+- Use the same order every time: Always document in the following order: Appearance, Behavior, Speech, Mood, Affect, Thought Process, Thought Content, Cognition, Insight, Judgment.
 This consistent order prevents accidental omissions and simplifies chart reviews and legal proceedings.
-After completing about 10 MSEs in this sequence, it becomes automatic.
+After completing about 10 to 20 MSEs in this sequence, it becomes automatic.

 - Affect is yours, mood is theirs: If you remember one thing from this guide, make it this.
-Mood = patient's subjective report (you ask, they tell).
+Mood = the patient's subjective report (you ask, they tell).
 Affect = your objective observation (you watch, you describe).
 Every time you write "mood" in a chart, ask yourself: "Am I writing the patient's words or my own observation?"
-If it's your observation, it's affect.
+If it is the patient's words, it is mood.
+If it is your observation, it is affect.

 - Cross-reference SI/HI to the safety assessment: The MSE thought content section documents what the patient reports about SI/HI.
 The safety assessment evaluates risk and outlines the interventions in place.
-These two sections must align; if the MSE notes passive SI, the safety assessment should reflect the corresponding precaution level.
-Contradictions between the MSE and the safety plan indicate a potential survey finding.
+If the MSE notes any SI (whether passive or active), the safety assessment should reflect the corresponding precaution level.
+Contradictions between the MSE and the safety plan indicate a potential safety risk as well as a negative survey finding.

 Chart smarter with Nurse Charting Pro

-Structured assessments, AI-generated narratives, and HIPAA-compliant crypto-shredding — built for nurses who care about documentation quality.
+Structured assessments, AI-generated narratives, and end-of-shift crypto-shredding — built for nurses who care about documentation quality.

 Related Guides